paulsump/song_desk/README.md

 ## TODO

 - note duration for reggae strum
-- fix all bass lines in mel
+- fix all bass lines and tempos in mel

   Another Star